OfficeDev/Microsoft-Teams-Samples/samples/bot-sso-adaptivecard/csharp/BotSsoAdaptivecard/README.md

    - **Edit** the `manifest.json` for `validDomains` and `{{domain-name}}` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
    - **Edit** he manifest.json for webApplicationInfo resource "api://{{domain-name}}/botid-<<YOUR-MICROSOFT-APP-ID>>" with base Url of your domain.
 E.g. if you are using ngrok it would be https://1234.ngrok.io then your domain-name will be "api://{{domain-name}}/botid-<<YOUR-MICROSOFT-APP-ID>>".
    - **Zip** up the contents of the `TeamsAppManifest` folder to create a `manifest.zip` folder into a `manifest.zip`.(Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
-   - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
+   - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app to your org's app catalog'".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)

 > Note: This `manifest.json` specified that the bot will be installed in a "personal" scope only.
 Please refer to Teams documentation for more details.